Foreign travel advice

 Extreme sports

 If you do an extreme sport, check that adequate safety precautions are in place.
 British nationals have been injured and killed doing extreme sports.
 Only use reputable operators.
 Make sure you are given full instructions and training before your activity.
-Make sure your travel insurance covers you for all activities you want to do.
+Make sure your travel insurance covers you for all activities you do.

 Transport risks